Green Bay Packers' fans who became owners stand with team

 He took the job in 2010 largely because it was in driving distance to Lambeau Field in Green Bay, Wisconsin, where his team plays.

-All NFL teams have diehard fans, but the Packers faithful are unique: fans own a stake in the team, though they don't have the same rights as the owners of other teams.
-More than 360,000 fans own more than five million shares in the Packers, the league's only publicly owned franchise, according to the team's website.
+All NFL teams have diehard fans, but the Packers faithful are unique: Fans own a stake in the team, though they don't have the same rights as the owners of other teams.
+More than 360,000 fans own more than 5 million shares in the Packers, the league's only publicly owned franchise, according to the team's website.

 Some minority shareholders praised the team for locking arms in unity last weekend but took offense to several players on other teams kneeling in response to President Donald Trump's criticism of players opting to protest during the National Anthem.
-Still, shareholders said they will heed the call from quarterback Aaron Rodgers to lock arms with each other in unity during the National Anthem before Thursday's game against the Chicago Bears, a division rival.
+Still, other shareholders said they will heed the call from quarterback Aaron Rodgers to lock arms with each other in unity during the National Anthem before Thursday's game against the Chicago Bears, a division rival.

 "It will represent a coming together of players who want the same things that all of us do -- freedom, equality, tolerance, understanding, and justice for those who have been unjustly treated, discriminated against or otherwise treated unfairly," the team said in a statement.

-Audrey Birnbaum Young -- a shareholder from Atlanta -- said while the President was not directly addressing Packers shareholders, she still felt offended as a fan and a part owner when Trump called on NFL owners to fire players who kneel during the National Anthem.
+Audrey Birnbaum Young, a shareholder from Atlanta, said while the President was not directly addressing Packers shareholders, she still felt offended as a fan and a part owner when Trump called on NFL owners to fire players who kneel during the National Anthem.

-"It was absolutely ridiculous for him to insult the owners without considering the fact there are shareholders that are also fans," said the 34-year-old.
+"It was absolutely ridiculous for him to insult the owners without considering the fact there are shareholders that are also fans," the 34-year-old said.
 "We don't have the power to be able to fire those players but even if we could, there is no way that we would listen to that."

 Around the league, several players took a knee during games last weekend, including Baltimore Ravens' Terrell Suggs and Von Miller of the Denver Broncos.